-Our 2020 congress focussed on our employees: the people who help policyholders every day to solve their legal problems and issues.
-High-calibre experts discussed the potential of this profession, the Legal Protection Lawyer, and showed ways how to advance and bring legal services and the services of our sector into the 21st century.
+The employees of legal protection insurers, Legal Protection Lawyers, help policyholders every day to solve their legal problems and issues.
+What is the potential of this profession and how can we advance and bring legal services and the services of our sector into the 21st century?

-The discussion showed that we will need lawyers in the future!
+It is beyond doubt: we will need lawyers in the future!
 Digitalisation and technology will by no means render them obsolete.
 However, as the Altman Weil’s 2017 Law Firms in Transition Survey puts it: “Artificial Intelligence will not replace lawyers, but lawyers who use Artificial Intelligence will replace lawyer that do not”.
-This is a challenge legal protection insurers with their Legal Protection Lawyers as well as the legal profession as a whole must embrace!
+This is a challenge which legal protection insurers as well as the legal profession as a whole must embrace!